Raeid-U/studentCalculatorApp/HowToUse.md

 ### Code Repository

-For the complete source code and more details, visit the [GitHub repository](https://github.com/your-repo/student-grade-calculator).
+For the complete source code and more details, visit the [GitHub repository](https://github.com/Raeid-U/studentCalculatorApp.git).

-### Future Enhancements

-- Adding a graphical user interface (GUI) for better user interaction.
-- Extending support for different grading systems and custom weight configurations.